HAPPY NEW YEAR! - Take time to reflect on the blessings you enjoy and those that will guide you through a successful, happy 2014!

-SNOW/ICE REMOVAL - Colder weather is on its way.
-Please remember to remove snow/ice from the sidewalks within eight hours after the cessation of the snowfall, or if the snowfall ceases during the night, then within eight hours after sunrise.
+SNOW/ICE REMOVAL - Winter is here!
+Please remember to remove snow/ice from the sidewalks within eight hours after the cessation of the snowfall, or if the snowfall ceases during the night, then within eight hours after sunrise as is required by Ordinance.
+The condition of your walk can be safety hazard for pedestrians.
+If you are personally unable to take care of the sidewalks, please see that someone can maintain them for you.

 YORK COUNTY HOME IMPROVEMENT PROGRAM - The York County Planning Commission has several programs for assisting home owners in maintaining their homes with repairs such as for heating systems, electrical work, plumbing, and new roofs.
 The programs provide for 0% interest deferred loan payments.
 You may contact Robin Doll with the Planning Commission at 771-9870 for information, or e-mail her at firstname.lastname@example.org.